HEIG-VD-S3-PW/DAI-LAB-03/README.md

 ## Usage

-The application is a CLI tool that help you choose videos to watch.
+The application is a CLI tool that help you choose videos to download.
 You need to identify yourself first before choosing between the available videos.
 Available Commands

     client: Start the client connection to the server.